craftcms/commerce/docs/shipping-methods.md

 # Shipping Rules Interface

 A shipping method returns an array of rules objects.
-The shipping engine goes through each rule and calls `matchOrder()`.
+The shipping engine goes through each rule one by one and calls `matchOrder()`.
 It expects a `true` or `false` returned if this shipping method can be applied to the order/cart.
-The matched rule also returns the costs to the cart if the rule matches.
+The first matched rule returns the costs to the cart.

 These are the methods required for the shipping rule objects:

 ### getHandle();